-Friday, June 13, 2014
+Saturday, June 14, 2014

 VALENCIA, Spain (AP) — At the height of Spain's crushing economic crisis, the Villarreal soccer club sported an eye-catching logo across its jerseys: Aeroport Castello.
 The local government paid the club 20 million euros ($27 million) to promote what was to become Spain's most notorious "ghost airport" — one that hasn't seen a single flight since it opened in 2011.

 The deal illustrates one of the peculiarities of Spain's meltdown: As austerity measures sap the life from health, education and welfare programs, Spain's soccer teams have been receiving hundreds of millions of dollars in government aid.
 The government says soccer subsidies are simply part of a policy of supporting sports around the country.

 That makes the total 810 million euros in the years reviewed — $1.1 billion.

-The European Union is investigating whether government loan guarantees for seven Spanish clubs violate EU competition law, designed in part to prevent businesses from enjoying unfair advantages through state intervention.
+The European Union is investigating whether government loan guarantees for seven Spanish clubs violate EU competition law, designed in part to prevent businesses from enjoying unfair advantage through state intervention.
 The probe is examining tax breaks granted to the Real Madrid, Barcelona, Athletic Bilbao and Osasuna soccer clubs.

 Ten of the 23 members of Spain's national team — the reigning champion playing its opening World Cup match Friday — belong to those clubs.
-So do many of the World Cup's other biggest stars; Brazil's Neymar, Portugal's Cristiano Ronaldo and Argentina's Leonel Messi all draw their salaries from clubs being investigated, though the great bulk of their income comes from sponsorship deals rather than government subsidies.
+So do many of the World Cup's other biggest stars: Brazil's Neymar, Portugal's Cristiano Ronaldo and Argentina's Leonel Messi all draw their salaries from clubs being investigated, though the great bulk of their income comes from sponsorship deals rather than government subsidies.

 But that's just a part of government assistance to Spain's soccer league, according to the AP review.

 Those direct injections came in the form of sponsorship contracts, television rights and subsidies.
-Three sports finance experts consulted by AP, including Gomez, said that all three constitute direct government aid.
+Three sports finance experts consulted by AP, including Gomez, said all three constitute direct government aid.

 Most countries spend some public money on soccer.
 Public funds have been used to build stadiums from England to Italy to the United States.
 But outside of Spain it's hard to find a league that gets so many sweetheart deals.